+MB Jaz.

-47. The current litigation in general and the criminal prosecution of Mr Downer in particular are reflective of the abuse of process which Mr Zuma has suffered at the hands of the NPA prosecutor.
-It is quiet revealing of the HSF an organisation that promotes human rights should ignore the facts of abuse and denigration that Mr Zuma has suffered for over twenty years in the hands of the prosecutors.
-This approach betrays the articulated mission of the applicant and creates the impression that Mr Zuma's rights do not matter.
-The argument advanced by the HSF and its labelling of attempts by Mr Zuma to seek redress as "abuse of process" and other ugly words is reminiscent of the apartheid logic and contempt for the rights of black people seeking to assert their rights against the abuse of state power.
+- 49. My current litigation in general and my criminal prosecution of Mr Downer in particular are reflective of the abuse I have suffered at the hands of the NPA prosecutors.
+It is quiet revealing of the self-styled "human rights defender", the HSF, that it has treated me exactly the same way the black African majority people were treated by the brutal apartheid regime.
+Black people were brutalised and denied all their social, economic and political rights when they protested and demanded their rights using peaceful means and then through armed struggle, they were labelled criminals and troublemakers who disrupted racial harmony.
+Sadly, both the argument advanced by the HSF and its labelling of my attempt to seek redress as "abuse of process" and other ugly words is reminiscent of that apartheid logic and contempt for the rights of black people seeking to assert their rights against the abuse of state power. - 50.
+HSF has chosen to simply sanitize the NPA's long history of abusing my rights, has chosen to ignore the findings in the report of the Public Protector and court judgments.
+It has ignored statements from the NPA itself attesting to the unbroken history of abuse I suffered because of prosecutorial misconduct.
+For avoidance of doubt, I attach the evidence of the NPA on the abuse I have endured through abuse of prosecutorial power to the knowledge and endorsement by Downer, the affidavit of the NPA deposed to by Hofmeyr.

+MB J.G.Z.

-- 48. HSF has chosen to simply sanitize the NPA's long history of abusing Mr Zuma's rights, has chosen to ignore the findings in the report of the Public Protector and court judgments.
-It has ignored statements from the NPA itself attesting to the unbroken history of abuse suffered by Mr Zuma because of prosecutorial misconduct.
-The evidence of abuse of prosecutorial power is uncontested and is set out in Mr Hofmeyr's affidavit in the Spy Tapes matter. - 49.
-It is ironic that HSF can defend grave prosecutorial misconduct and abuse by attacking the victims such as Mr Zuma rather than defend him from such state abuse.
-Mr Zuma's private prosecution against state functionaries is because he believes that the judicial system in a constitutional democracy should be qualitatively different from the abhorrent apartheid legal order which routinely disregarded his rights.
-The HSF's preposterous suggestion that resorting to the courts to seek justice is "an abuse" to be a demonstration that they do not seek to be involved in Downer's application to vindicate a constitutional right or principle but to participate in his public lynching which had been promoted by the NPA.
+51. It is mind-boggling that a self-styled human rights defender such as HSF can defend grave prosecutorial misconduct and abuse by attacking the victims such as myself rather than defend me from such abuse.
+This leaves a bitter taste in my mouth - I have not boycotted the judicial system because I am a patriotic South Africa with an abiding faith in a judicial system and the Constitution, to provide safety from lawlessness.
+Despite the many setbacks and the humiliating experiences with the justice system, I am involved in litigation against state functionaries because I believe that the judicial system in a constitutional democracy should be qualitatively different from the abhorrent apartheid legal order.
+It is a system that should be based on respect of fundamental human rights and equal justice to all.
+I consider the HSF's preposterous suggestion that resorting to the courts to seek justice is "an abuse" to be a demonstration that they do not seek to be involved in my prosecution to vindicate a constitutional right or principle but to participate in my public lynching promoted by the NPA and its functionaries - chief amongst them being Downer.

-K: JUDGE NICHOLSON'S JUDGMENT VINDICATED BY SPY TAPES JUDGMENT
+JUDGE NICHOLSON'S JUDGMENT VINDICATED BY SPY TAPES JUDGMENT